ukdhuri/flutter-geolocator/README.md

 ## Usage

+To use this plugin, add
+`
+geolocator:
+   git: 'git@github.com:mortenboye/flutter-geolocator.git'
+`
-To use this plugin, add `geolocator` as a [dependency in your pubspec.yaml file](https://flutter.io/platform-plugins/).
+as a [dependency in your pubspec.yaml file](https://flutter.io/platform-plugins/).
 For example:

 ```yaml
 dependencies: